2007–08 Ole Miss Rebels men's basketball team: Preseason

 During the 2006–07 season, the Rebels were led by first-year head coach Andy Kennedy to a 21–13 record and 8–8 conference record, finishing with a co-West division regular season title with in-state rivals Mississippi State.
 In the conference tournament, the Rebels advanced to the semifinals before falling to eventual victors Florida, who would then go on to win the national tournament.
-The Rebels also participated in that year's National Invitation Tournament, defeating Appalachian State in its first postseason victory since 2001 before falling in the second round to Clemson.
+The Rebels also participated in that year's National Invitation Tournament, defeating Appalachian State in their first postseason victory since 2001 before falling in the second round to Clemson.
 The Rebels' 21 wins marked the most since their 2000–01 season, and the most ever by a debut coach at Ole Miss.
 With this performance, Kennedy was named the 2007 SEC Coach of the Year by the Associated Press.

 After sitting out for the 2006–07 season due to NCAA transfer rules, former Florida shooting guard David Huertas became eligible to compete for the 2007–08 Rebels.

 On April 17, 2007, it was announced that sophomore forward Trey Hampton, sophomore center Xavier Hansbro, and freshman forward Andy Ogide would not be returning to the program.

 In the 2007-08 SEC Media Preseason Poll, consisting of a panel of SEC and national media members, Ole Miss was predicted to finish last in the Western Division.
 Senior Dwayne Curtis was projected to finish as a second-team All-SEC player.